robfletcher/grails-scaffolding/readme.md

  * autofocus - 1st field in error or 1st in form
  * Radio groups for enums (use select when more than x values?)
  * URL & email inputs when constraints present
- * Numerics using type="number", type="range"
- * JS enhance range with slider (where not natively supported)
  * Dates using type="date" with 3-field JS enhanced version?
  * Proper buttons
  * Is there a good alternative to multi-selects?
 (JS enhanced add & remove single selects?)